Vaishnav18k/Medingen/README.md

 ## ✨ Acknowledgements

-Developed by Vaishnav K and with the help of Qwen3 AI team as part of a full-stack medical system project using modern JavaScript and Python frameworks.
+Developed by Vaishnav K and with the help of Qwen3 AI  with the part of a full-stack medicine web  application project using modern JavaScript and Python frameworks.